eclipse-cdt-cloud/website/content/_index/blueprint/index.md

 * Check out the [development plan](https://github.com/eclipse-cdt-cloud/cdt-cloud-blueprint/milestone/1) for Release 1.0
 * For the current up to date development version of CDT Cloud Blueprint including a Docker based development build, see the [Github repository](https://github.com/eclipse-cdt-cloud/cdt-cloud-blueprint)
-* Prereleases of CDT.Cloud Blueprint are available to be [downloaded and installed](https://download.eclipse.org/theia/cdt-cloud/)
+* Prereleases of CDT Cloud Blueprint are available to be [downloaded and installed](https://download.eclipse.org/theia/cdt-cloud/)

 [Follow us on twitter](https://twitter.com/CdtCloud") to be notified about recent updates to the project.
 Get in [contact with us](/contact) to learn more or join this initiative